David-OConnor/saturn/README.rst

  - to_epoch: Wrapper for datetime.datetime's timestamp method, as a function.
  - from_epoch: Wrapper for datetime.datetime's from_timestamp method, as a function.
  - split: Split a datetime into date and time components.
 Useful because datetime's .time() method strips timezone info.
+ - add, subtract: Add or subtract to/from a datetime.
  - timedelta, date, and today are included as wrappers for their respective datetime/date classes, so you don't need to import datetime.